tarwn/lessthandot-hugo/blogs/content/posts/2009-02-01-how-to-enable-xp_cmdshell-on-sql-server-2005.md

 To do it with a script use the one below

+sql
-<pre>EXECUTE sp_configure 'show advanced options', 1
+EXECUTE sp_configure 'show advanced options', 1
 RECONFIGURE WITH OVERRIDE
 GO